-FDR (mediation, Preparation for Mediation and Voice of Child Specialists) are free of charge if you qualify for government funding.
+FDR is free of charge if you qualify for government funding.

-To find out whether you qualify for government funding call us on 0800 77 44 20 or visit the Ministry of Justice website.
+To find out whether you qualify for government funding call us on 0800 77 44 20.

 Eligibility is based on your personal income and the number of dependents you have.